magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/swimming-pool-scada-system.md

 ## Install solution template

 You will need to have access to IoT Hub.
 The easiest way is to use IoT Hub server.
-The alternative option is to install IoT Hub using [installation guide](/docs/user-guide/install/pe/installation-options/){:target="_blank"}.

 - Go to the "**Solution templates**" page.
 Find "**Swimming Pool SCADA system**" and click "**Install**" to start the installation process.
 - Configuration instructions for this solution will be provided — follow the steps as instructed.